kunal8987/user-management/README.md

 User Management API Documentation

-Introduction
+** Start The Local Server To Connect The Database In Backend Folder** Introduction
 The User Management API allows you to manage user accounts within your application.
 You can perform actions such as creating new users, updating user profiles, and deactivating or deleting accounts.